daichianoop/solidity-based-systems/readme.md

 ## Features

 - **Solidity Smart Contracts**: Learn by exploring different contract implementations in Solidity.
-- **Open Auctions**: Example contracts implementing open auctions on the blockchain.
+- **Open Auctions**: Examples of contracts implementing open auctions on the blockchain.
 - **Decentralized Systems**: Understand decentralized systems and how smart contracts enable trustless transactions.
 - **Interactive with Remix**: All contracts are designed to be easily tested and run using the Remix IDE.